hapax/hapax.github.io/assets/chuzenji.md

 	</div>
 </figure>

-The town was initially a toilet break on my way to the Senjogahara marshland, a sprawling, picturesque wetland 1400 meters above sea level, covered in hare's-tail cottongrass and spiderwebbed with boardwalk.
+The town was initially no more than a pitstop on my way to the Senjogahara marshland, a sprawling, picturesque wetland 1400 meters above sea level, covered in hare's-tail cottongrass and spiderwebbed with boardwalk.